SBM-143/Interactive-Dashboards-PowerBI/README.md

 # Sales-Dashboard-PowerBI
-Interactive sales performance dashboard using Power BI and Excel
+Interactive dashboards using Power BI and Excel